turingschool/curriculum/source/projects/scribblr.markdown

 There are two require directives here: one for bootstrap, and the second for font-awesome.
 The bootstrap one is including all of bootstrap's styles, and the font-awesome one includes the font-awesome icon font, which is a great starter-kit of icons for a web application.

 Now if you reload your browser you should see a change.
-The most noticable for me is that the main heading font is now a very large sans-serif font.
+The most noticeable for me is that the main heading font is now a very large sans-serif font.

 ### Scaffolding